 The headband can be washed in a machine, which is great if you use it regularly.
 You need to take the module and two speakers out, which takes a minute.

-Putting them back took me a couple of minutes as the opening to slot them back into the headband is quite tight, and you then need to wriggle each piece along the headband into the position you want it.
+Putting them back again took me a couple of minutes as the opening to slot them back into the headband is quite tight, and you need to wriggle each piece along the headband into the position you want it.

 If you’re going to lie on them night after night, which naturally risks damaging them over time through normal wear and tear, I think it’s a good idea to be extra careful with the part you can control – removing the components.